rjanicek/templates/website/README.md

 Two ways to build browser client modules:

 1. They are automatically built by Express [browserify-middleware](https://github.com/ForbesLindesay/browserify-middleware).
 Just save changes and refresh browser.
 This works well for development.
-2. Grunt tasks to build client modules.
+2. NPM scripts to build client modules.
 You may prefer to use this for production.

 All of the following commands should be run from command prompt inside website directory.